Permanent Makeup Post-Appointment Recommendations

 - Avoid strenuous activity for 2 days.
 Increased blood pressure and dilated blood vessels increases swelling and oozing.
 Also, sweat running into a wound stings.

 - No Scrubbing.
-Do not rub, wipe, or scratch area.
+Do not rub, wipe, or scratch or pick at the area.
 Use patting motions only.

 - Keep area clean.
 Blot or rinse off oozing.
 Soap/ cleansers may be used as long as they are not alcohol based and do not have anti-aging acids or acne acids in it.
 Some cleansing chemicals might burn or bleach.
 If you wouldn’t use a product on any other type of injury, don’t use it on the healing permanent makeup.
 Rinse and pat dry.

 - Do not expose the area to full pressure of the shower.
 You don’t want the water to beat on it, but water will not erase the tattoo despite the myths being told.
 Not keeping it clean sets it up for infection.
 Germs love the extra warmth generated by inflamed tissue, and they like the moistness provided by the oozing and ointment.
 Germs will be breeding in it.
 Clean it and keep ointment on it.
 Scabs that dry out take longer to heal off.